DataFire/Integrations/integrations/generated/google_content/README.md

 * OrdersShipLineItemsResponse `object`
   * executionStatus `string`: The status of the execution.
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "content#ordersShipLineItemsResponse".

+### OrdersUpdateLineItemShippingDetailsRequest
+* OrdersUpdateLineItemShippingDetailsRequest `object`
+  * deliverByDate `string`: Updated delivery by date, in ISO 8601 format.
+If not specified only ship by date is updated.
+  * lineItemId `string`: The ID of the line item to set metadata.
+Either lineItemId or productId is required.
+  * operationId `string`: The ID of the operation.
+Unique across all operations for a given order.
+  * productId `string`: The ID of the product to set metadata.
+This is the REST ID used in the products service.
+Either lineItemId or productId is required.
+  * shipByDate `string`: Updated ship by date, in ISO 8601 format.
+If not specified only deliver by date is updated.

+### OrdersUpdateLineItemShippingDetailsResponse
+* OrdersUpdateLineItemShippingDetailsResponse `object`
+  * executionStatus `string`: The status of the execution.
+  * kind `string`: Identifies what kind of resource this is.
+Value: the fixed string "content#ordersUpdateLineItemShippingDetailsResponse".

 ### OrdersUpdateMerchantOrderIdRequest
 * OrdersUpdateMerchantOrderIdRequest `object`